Introducing Hand Embroidery to Children

 Time: 1 hour every week (either Saturday or Sunday).

-Timing for the batches will be decided based on the convenience of the student and the availability of spots.
+The timing of the batches will be decided based on the convenience of the student and the availability of spots.

 Check the Curriculum for an idea of the structure.
 This is an ongoing class and modules are being added.
 Modules are holistically designed based on the requirement of the particular batch.